panaverse/defi-dapps-solidity-smart-contracts/README.md

 Note: Also document the alternatives to Binance Launchpad.

-Porject Part 2: How to Launch a IDO on Polkastarter
+Project Part 2: How to Launch a IDO on Polkastarter

 Review the [list of top fundraising platforms](https://cryptorank.io/fundraising-platforms)

 Your second task of the project is to make a google slides presentation on how to start a IDO on the [Polkastarter](https://polkastarter.com/).

-Porject Part 3: Create a Pako Token
+Project Part 3: Create a Pako Token

 By creating an token and related contracts, you'll also learn how to handle money sent to to your contracts, which should come in handy if you want to create some kind of paid decentralised service in the future.